etki/grac/README.md

 one that supports provided mime type, then it tries to deserialize object of target type using that deserializer.
 If deserialization fails, client tries to deserialize one of fallback types, and then fails completely if this is not possible.
+Serialization manager uses caching input stream under cover, so while smaller payload may easily fit into cache and reread using different serializer, bigger ones may be bigger than cache and result in applying only part of serializaers.

 On the last layer response object is assembled and returned to client code, or, if client is configured to throw exception on client/server